Vietri sul Mare

 The Solimene ceramic factory

-Seat of the Solimene artistic ceramics that has been operating in Vietri sul Mare for more than a century, it contains a vast collection of contemporary ceramics.
+The headquarters of Solimene Artistic Ceramics, which has been operating in Vietri sul Mare for over a century, houses a vast collection of contemporary ceramics.
 Designed by the architect Paolo Soleri in the 1950s, it is considered one of the most significant Italian buildings of the 1900s.

 \4